Talus-Network/move-binding/sui-move-call/README.md

 - `SharedMoveObject<T>`: typed handle for `Input::Shared(SharedInput)`
 - `ReceivingMoveObject<T>`: typed handle for `Input::Receiving(ObjectReference)`

+## Receiving is an input mode (not ownership)

+Sui's “receiving” is a distinct **transaction input mode**.
+It corresponds to the Move framework type `sui::transfer::Receiving<T>`: an ephemeral per-transaction “receiving ticket” consumed by `sui::transfer::receive`/`public_receive`.

+It is not an on-chain owner kind, and this crate does not attempt to prove that a given reference is valid to receive.
+It only models the correct wire shape (`Input::Receiving(ObjectReference)`).

 ## Argument mapping

 This crate keeps the user-facing API small, and maps typed values into Sui's on-chain input kinds: